Difference Between Microprocessor and Microcontroller

 Number of transistors The 8085 microprocessor consists of 6500 transistors in its structure.
 The 8086 microprocessor consists of 29000 transistors.

-Modes of operation Supports single mode of operation.
+Modes of operation Supports a single mode of operation.
 Supports two modes of operation: minimum mode and maximum mode.

 Pipelining architecture The pipelining architecture is not supported by the 8085 microprocessor.
 The 8086 microprocessor supports pipelining architecture.

-Processor configuration 8085 is a single processor configuration microprocessor.
+Processor configuration 8085 is a single-processor configuration microprocessor.
 8086 is a multiprocessor configuration microprocessor.

 What is a microcontroller?